peterdemin/peterdemin.github.io/kibitzr-banks.md

 Let me explain how it works.
 There are 3 scrapping checks defined in this file: BofA, Discover, AmEx.
-Each check open one bank account, scrapes balance value, and saves it to stash.
+Each check opens one bank account, scrapes balance value, and saves it to stash.
 Stash is a Kibitzr's persistent key-value storage.
 In other words, it's a place where you can put data for later use.

-Fourth check does aggregation of all balances into one template and sends it to my Telegram account.
-(Actually it sends it to me and my wife private group).
+The fourth check does the aggregation of all balances into one template and sends it to my Telegram account.
+(Actually, it sends it to me and my wife private group).

 All scrapping checks are alike, so I will break down the first one.

-1. Check declares it's name:
+1. Check declares its name:
    ```yaml
    - name: BofA
    ```